Washington state’s COVID vaccine leader weighs in on struggles and successes

 In October, Allen and her deputy started giving regular updates to the pharmacy and medical associations and other organizations — a connection that also helped boost community engagement and provided data on prioritization.

-“We were one of the only states that did that,” Allen said.
+“We were one of the only states that did that,” said Allen, whose annual salary is $97,000.
 “We are using science as we are making decisions, and incorporating community feedback.
 That’s always the main goal.”

 Right now, the DOH is increasing and enhancing the vaccine locator to see where vaccines are available, and gather available appointments.